 Morning: Leave early to visit Banteay Srei, “citadel of the women.”
 Then continue on to see the River of 1000 Lingas and the beautiful waterfall at Phnom Kulen mountain.

-Lunch at the Angkor Park.
+Lunch in Angkor Park.

 Afternoon: Visit Roluos Group of temples, the first major capital of the Angkorian-era Khmer Empire.
 Then return to your hotel for some relaxation time.
 And a shower.
 You’re going to want one of those.